ftnapps/smapinntpd/ReadMe.txt

 6.1 The NNTP protocol
 ---------------------
-JamNNTPd supports most of the basic NNTP protocol as specified in RFC-977.
+SmapiNNTPd supports most of the basic NNTP protocol as specified in RFC-977.
 The commands IHAVE, NEWGROUPS and NEWNEWS are not implemented, but at least give valid response codes if a newsreader tries to use them.
-JamNNTPd also supports the XOVER and AUTHINFO commands as specified in RFC-2980.
+SmapiNNTPd also supports the XOVER and AUTHINFO commands as specified in RFC-2980.
 XOVER never sends information about the line counts and byte counts of messages.

 6.2 Format of news messages
 ---------------------------
-JamNNTPd probably breaks the RFC-1036 specification on some minor points, but seems to work well enough with most newsreaders.
+SmapiNNTPd probably breaks the RFC-1036 specification on some minor points, but seems to work well enough with most newsreaders.

 MIME is supported.
 Headers with non-ascii characters are encoded using